ToastNumber/Bst-Exercise/README.md

 4. To get a comfortable "first class" you should get `balanced()` right.

 This is assuming you have comments, Javadoc etc.

+FAQ
+---
+If you want to add a question and answer here, please submit a pull request.

+- **Is it ok if our BstTable.java doesn't compile but Fork.java and Empty.java do?
+Or is this still 0 marks?**
+Don't include it at all.
+If BstTable does not exist, a null implementation (that does nothing useful but at least compiles) is used.